-Set to address the nation's evolving housing needs, HUD's mission is to create a suitable, safe and standardized living environment for all Americans.
+Set to address the nation's evolving housing needs, the HUD’s mission is to create a suitable, safe, and standardized living environment for all Americans.
 Their primary programs include:

-Overall, HUD ensures sustainable, safe, and affordable housing to all populations in the United States, enforcing all rules and regulations in the most vulnerable communities.
+Overall, HUD guarantees sustainable, safe, and affordable housing to all populations in the United States, enforcing all rules and regulations in the most vulnerable communities.

 HUD and the Manufactured Homes Industry

-Since 1976, HUD has ensured that manufactured homes are constructed correctly and safely, enforcing rigorous federal standards enacted for home construction.
-These standards are set for a wide array of manufactured home features such as thermal protection, fire safety, energy efficiency, as well as design and construction rules and regulations.
+Since 1976, HUD has enforced rigorous federal standards to ensure that manufactured homes are constructed correctly and safely.
+These standards are set for a wide array of manufactured home features such as thermal protection, fire safety, and energy efficiency, as well as design and construction rules and regulations.

-- One of the most important guidelines is that the home must be constructed in a controlled environment to ensure materials are preserved correctly, untouched by the elements.
+One of the most important guidelines is that the home must be constructed in a controlled environment to make sure its materials are preserved correctly, untouched by the elements.

-- Unlike mobile homes, a HUD certified manufactured home must be constructed on a permanent chassis, ensuring stability.
+A HUD-certified manufactured home must be constructed on a permanent chassis to guarantee stability.

-- All certified homes comply with national electrical and plumbing needs.
+All certified homes must comply with national electrical and plumbing requirements.

 What is a HUD Label?

-A HUD label is both a tag and data plate that is issued to certified homes, attached by the manufacturer upon construction.
-It lists a three-letter code and six-digit number that identify the inspection agency who issued this certification.
+A HUD label is issued to HUD-certified homes.
+It is attached by the manufacturer upon construction.
+It contains a three-letter code and a six-digit number that identifies the inspection agency that issued this certification.

-A separate data label can also contain additional information, identifying the Wind Zone and Roof Load on the home, in addition to a serial number and the model number of the unit.
+The data plate is located inside your home and provides additional information, such as the Wind Zone and Roof Load on the home, in addition to a serial number and the model number of the unit.
 This is useful information if you ever need to file an insurance claim, or if you list your home for sale.
-Unlike the data plate, the serial number and model number are placed inside the home, due to the sensitivity of the information.
-This label is located under the kitchen sink.